yididiya-kassahun/WebLLM-Games/README.md

 # WebLLM-GamesBot

-WebLLM-Games is a collection of interactive games powered by [Gemini], an Larg language model and using Telegram bot API.
+WebLLM-Games is a collection of interactive games powered by [Gemini], an Large language model and using Telegram bot API.

 ## Features